 Identifying students in need of support

-[This section should include detail about how your school will identify students in need of support.

-The text below is included as a sample only:]

-Example School is committed to providing the necessary support to ensure our students are supported intellectually, emotionally and socially.
+Red Hill Consolidated School is committed to providing the necessary support to ensure our students are supported intellectually, emotionally and socially.
 The Student Wellbeing team plays a significant role in developing and implementing strategies help identify students in need of support and enhance student wellbeing.
-Example School will utilise the following information and tools to identify students in need of extra emotional, social or educational support:
+Red Hill Consolidated School will utilise the following information and tools to identify students in need of extra emotional, social or educational support:

 personal, health and learning information gathered upon enrolment and while the student is enrolled